evanschinedu/api-tutorial/readme.md

-This is an evans readme for this repository
+This is an evans, vera, jeff, chidi readme for this repository